Navajo (Shiprock)

 MEASURING IMPACT

 FRTEP programs have had a major impact on individuals, families and tribal communities.
 Just how much impact has now been quantified thanks to a research project that used Ripple Effects Mapping (REM) and content analysis.
-The Indian Land Tenure Foundation (ILFT) engaged in a joint collaboration with an evaluation team and the Western Extension Risk Management Education Center to measure the long-term impacts of the Federally Recognized Tribal Extension Program (FRTEP) serving the Colorado River Indian Tribes.
+The Indian Land Tenure Foundation (ILTF) engaged in a joint collaboration with an evaluation team and the Western Extension Risk Management Education Center to measure the long-term impacts of the Federally Recognized Tribal Extension Program (FRTEP) serving the Colorado River Indian Tribes.
 Click the link below to read the report.

 Read the report